 It is always handy to have a pair of binoculars.
 They really are almost a must to accompany your telescope.
 Almost any size will do, except the tiny sports types.
 Binoculars are 'sized' by their magnification and their diameter.
 For example, a pair of 10 x 50 binoculars give a good view.
 They magnify 10x and have lenses 50mm across and are referred to as "Ten by Fifty" (not 'Ten times Fifty').
 Personally, I have a pair of 8 x 40 binoculars.
 They have a slightly wider field of view (Because of the lower magnification) and are lighter and easier to hold steady (Because they are smaller).

-Bino-Bargain: My excellent 8 x 40 wide angle view binoculars cost me a
+My I.R.Vision 8 x 40 wide angle view binoculars are not ideal for astronomy but were better than nothing for a tenner!